Power Up

 The Situation

-Despite strong laws in Indonesia that allow citizens to oversee village development budget planning and obtain information from the government, for women, the lived reality is different.
-Women today remain largely excluded from meaningful participation in West Nusa Tenggara, a province in Indonesia where the Power Up is based.
+Despite strong laws in Indonesia allowing citizens to oversee village development budget planning and obtain information from the government, the lived reality is different for women.

 There is good reason to ensure that women are included in budget planning.
-When women are provided with opportunities to participate in budget development, the impact is always profound:
+The impact is always profound when women are provided with opportunities to participate in budget development.

 A greater understanding of local government procedures means women community members are increasingly speaking up in development planning meetings, demanding campaign promises from their representatives and questioning programs that do not meet their needs, such as maternal and newborn health issues.

-The province of West Nusa Tenggara has the highest infant mortality rate in Southeast Asia: 57 out of 1,000 infants in the province die before reaching their first birthday – nearly twice the number as in neighbouring Bali.
+The province of West Nusa Tenggara has the highest infant mortality rate in Southeast Asia: 57 out of 1,000 infants die before their first birthday — nearly twice the number as in neighbouring Bali.

-Power Up is an important project in our work in women's transformative leadership.
+Power Up was an important project in our work in women's transformative leadership.

 DETAILS